timofeysie/ruff-hashbrown/www/src/app/pages/docs/angular/concept/system-instructions.md

 # System Instructions

+<p class="subtitle">The initial system-level guidance given to the
+language model</p>

-The instruction defines the initial system-level guidance given to the language model.
-It sets the AI's role, tone, and behavior across the interaction.
+The system instruction sets the AI's role, tone, and behavior across the interaction.
 This is equivalent to OpenAI's system message or Google's system instruction setting — it influences how the assistant behaves before user input is considered.